GSA-TTS/FAC/docs/architecture/decisions/0028-uei-required.md

 2. SAM.gov is online and available.
 3. The SAM.gov API indicates that the UEI presented is valid and in the SAM.gov database

+## Note
+Was previously PDR 0008; renamed/renumbered when PDRs and ADRs were merged.